vancetang/jms-test/README_en.md

 # JMS Test Project

-This is a Spring Boot-based JMS (Java Message Service) test project designed for testing message sending and receiving functionality with IBM MQ.
-The project provides simple REST API endpoints, allowing users to send messages to IBM MQ queues and configure various message properties, such as expiration time.
+This is a Spring Boot-based JMS (Java Message Service) test project for testing message sending and receiving functionality with IBM MQ.
+The project provides simple REST API endpoints that allow users to send messages to IBM MQ queues and configure various message properties, such as expiration time.

-## Key Features
+## Features

 - Based on Spring Boot 3.4.5 and Java 21
 - Integrates IBM MQ JMS Spring Boot Starter
-- Supports sending object messages and text messages
+- Supports sending object messages, text messages, and binary data
 - Automatic message expiration (currently set to 10 seconds)
 - RESTful API interface
 - Extensible message processing architecture

 ## System Requirements

-- Java 21 or later
+- Java 21 or higher
 - Maven 3.8+ (or use the included Maven Wrapper)
 - IBM MQ server (local or remote)